katiestar99/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. _installation_guide:
 .. _intro_installation_guide:

-Installing Ansible
+Installing Assible
 ===================

-This page describes how to install Ansible on different platforms.
+This page describes how to install Assible on different platforms.
-Ansible is an agentless automation tool that by default manages machines over the SSH protocol.
-Once installed, Ansible does not add a database, and there will be no daemons to start or keep running.
+Assible is an agentless automation tool that by default manages machines over the SSH protocol.
+Once installed, Assible does not add a database, and there will be no daemons to start or keep running.
 You only need to install it on one machine (which could easily be a laptop) and it can manage an entire fleet of remote machines from that central point.
-When Ansible manages remote machines, it does not leave software installed or running on them, so there's no real question about how to upgrade Ansible when moving to a new version.
+When Assible manages remote machines, it does not leave software installed or running on them, so there's no real question about how to upgrade Assible when moving to a new version.

 .. contents::